krilangs/IN4200/Home_Exam1/README.txt

 *Compile and run manually in terminal (Windows):
 # For Linux: use *.out instead of *.exe, and ./*.out when running executable.
-Maybe try gcc-9 when compiling for other version.
+Maybe try gcc-9 if compilation failes with wrong version.

 -Use 8-webpages.txt to test that our functions perform as they should.
 Compile: